aodix85/dulldull/README.md

 - Open Cockpit by going to **http://YOUR_IP_ADDRESS_HERE:9090** and login
 - You may also want to install [Cockpit Navigator](https://github.com/45Drives/cockpit-navigator) from the [45Drives](https://github.com/45Drives) repository using the instructions for Ubuntu as that will make adding files much easier
 - Create a folder for your website on Ubuntu using **mkdir -p /var/www/mywebsite.com**
-- Create and edit your custom Nginx server configuration file with **nano /etc/nginx/sites-available/mywebsite.com**
+- Create and edit your custom Nginx server configuration file with **nano /etc/nginx/sites-available/mywebsite.com** replacing mywebsite.com with your website name
 - Paste the following basic configuration, adjusting the server_name to your domain or IP address:
 > Nginx Configuration File
 >